Azizjon003/Azizjon003/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=IbrohimFayzullayev.IbrohimFayzullayev)

-hi, i'm <b> Ibrokhim Fayzullayev</b>, a passionate self-taught full stack web developer and a freelance software engineer from Uzbekistan. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm <b> Azizjon Aliqulov</b>, a passionate self-taught full stack web developer and a freelance software engineer from Uzbekistan. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.